Closeup photo of rainbow chard grown on the 21 Acres farm.

 Farm Shed

 The Farm Shed served as an early demonstration of many sustainable construction principles later incorporated in today’s larger Education Center.
 21 Acres staff and volunteers built the shed with recycled materials, including salvaged concrete.
 It is naturally lit through the south-facing windows.
-A vine trellis creates shade keeping the structure cool.
 The walls are constructed with cellulose insulation made from recycled denim.
-The shed has its own living roof, which filters rainwater and serves as wildlife habitat.
+The shed has a living roof, which filters rainwater and serves as wildlife habitat.

 Apiary

-Our small apiary is home to our honeybees and beehives.
+Our four apiaries are home to our honeybees and beehives.
 Pollinators play a critically important role in the growing of food.

-During a good season, the honeybees also provide over 200 pounds of honey that sells quickly in the 21 Acres Farm Market.
+During a good season, the honeybees also provide over 200 pounds of honey that sell quickly in the 21 Acres Farm Market.

 Our hives are successful only because of dedicated volunteers.
 Get involved by volunteering.